KATU

 KATU (channel 2) is a television station in Portland, Oregon, United States, affiliated with ABC.
-It is owned by Sinclair Broadcast Group alongside La Grande–licensed Univision affiliate KUNP (channel 16).
-Both stations share studios on NE Sandy Boulevard in Portland, while KATU's transmitter is located in the Sylvan-Highlands section of the city.
+It is owned by Sinclair Broadcast Group alongside La Grande–licensed independent station KUNP, channel 16 (which KATU simulcasts on its second digital subchannel).
+The two stations share studios on Northeast Sandy Boulevard in Portland; KATU's transmitter is located in the Sylvan-Highlands section of the city.

-KATU went on the air as the fourth commercial station in Portland in 1962.
-It was built by Fisher Broadcasting Company, later Fisher Communications, and originally served as an independent station before joining ABC in 1964.
+In 1962, KATU went on the air as Portland's fourth commercial television station.
+Built by Fisher Broadcasting Company (later Fisher Communications), KATU remained an independent station until 1964, when it began an affiliation with ABC.
+In the early 1970s, KATU expanded its local programming and became a contender in Portland-area local news ratings.
+In 2013, Fisher Communications and KATU was acquired by Sinclair Broadcast Group.

 History

 Channel 2 comes to Portland

 Channel 2 was not initially assigned to Portland, being allocated in 1957.
 That action spurred activity on the valuable frequency.
-Four applications were initially received, from The Oregon Journal, owner of KPOJ (1330 AM); Fisher Broadcasting Company, which owned KOMO-AM-KOMO-TV in Seattle; Tribune Publishing Company, owner of KTNT-TV in Tacoma, Washington; and KPTV (channel 12), which wanted to move to channel 2.
-KPTV later withdrew, and KPOJ dropped its application in March, but it was not until the end of 1959 that an FCC hearing examiner recommended Fisher over the Tribune Publishing Company for the channel 2 construction permit.
+Four applications were initially received, from The Oregon Journal, owner of KPOJ (1330 AM); Fisher Broadcasting Company, which owned KOMO radio and television in Seattle; Tribune Publishing Company, publisher of The News Tribune and owner of KTNT-TV in Tacoma, Washington; and KPTV (channel 12), which wanted to move to channel 2.
+KPTV later withdrew, and KPOJ dropped its application in March, but it was not until the end of 1959 that a Federal Communications Commission (FCC) hearing examiner recommended Fisher over the Tribune Publishing Company for the channel 2 construction permit.
 The full commission began drafting paperwork in support of this decision in December 1960, and Fisher received the permit on February 23, 1961.

 Work began to build facilities in the former Crystal Laundry on NE Sandy Boulevard in June; the two-story building was refitted to contain two production studios.
-The station originally was assigned the call letters KOXO, but in line with its "K-2" brand, the station adopted the KATU designation that month.
+The station originally was assigned the call letters KOXO but switched to the call sign KATU within months.

-KATU began broadcasting on March 15, 1962, originally operating as an independent station; Portland native and actress Jane Powell was the master of ceremonies.
-The station's transmitter was originally located atop Livingston Mountain, about 7 mi north-northeast of Camas, Washington; this northerly site had been required to maintain minimum spacing to the unbuilt channel 3 at Salem.
+KATU began broadcasting on March 15, 1962, originally operating as an independent station; Portland native and film actress Jane Powell hosted the opening ceremonies.
+The station's transmitter was originally located atop Livingston Mountain, about 7 mi north-northeast of Camas, Washington; this northerly site had been required to maintain minimum spacing to the unbuilt channel 3 (the future KVDO-TV) at Salem.